 In addition to providing individualized guidance to the trainee, the Mentor is a source of advice for the development of the individual's career path.
 Within the first 3 months, each trainee will prepare a 5-page project plan, to be reviewed by the CT2 Executive Committee.
 The final plan will serve as the basis for assessing progress and performance throughout the 2 year period.
 There will be two formal reviews of each trainee's progress during the training period, in month 8 and month 20, consisting of a presentation of research progress and feedback from the Executive Committee for the educational benefit of the trainee.

 CT2 trainees are required to complete 5 courses offered through the Clinical Research Enhancement through Supplemental Training (CREST) program, designed to be delivered over the 2 year training period (see Requirements).
-A different module is offered in each quarter; each module consists of 10 weekly, 2 hour periods of instruction in the early evening.
+A different module is offered in each quarter; each module consists of 10 weekly, 2 hour periods of instruction in the late afternoon or early evening.
 The modules cover basic principles of cancer drug developmental therapeutics, biostatistics, data management and informatics, clinical trial design and execution, regulatory affairs, patient oriented research and epidemiology.
 A Certificate in Clinical Research and/or a Masters Degree in Advanced Studies in Clinical Research, are also available upon completion of this introductory curriculum with minor additions.

-Trainees are required to take a program-approved Ethics course offered during the Fall, Winter and Spring quarters through the Research Ethics Program.
+Trainees are required to take one program-approved Ethics course offered during the Fall, Winter and Spring quarters through the Research Ethics Program.
 This course satisfies the NIH requirement for instruction in the responsible conduct of research.
 Topics include roles and responsibilities of researchers, data collection and ownership, issues relating to use of animal and human subjects, scientific and grant writing, code of ethics for authors, reviewers and editors and conflicts of interest.

 Seminars and Lectures